Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Introduction

-Both spatial demand heterogeneity and supply dependencies are captured by \emph{closed queueing-network models}~\cite{IntroStochNetworks,kelly2011}, which are widely used in the literature on shared vehicle systems~\cite{george2012stochastic,zhang2016control,Waserhole2014}.
+All the above features (limited supply, demand heterogeneity, supply externalities and fast operational timescales) are well captured by \emph{closed queueing network models}~\cite{IntroStochNetworks,kelly2011}, which are thus widely adopted in the literature on shared vehicle systems~\cite{george2012stochastic,Waserhole2014,zhang2016control,bimpikis2016spatial,kanoria2019near,balseiro2020dynamic}.
 These models use a Markov chain to track the number of vehicles across locations.
 Each location experiences a stream of arriving customers, who engage available vehicles and take them to their desired destination.
 Increasing the price for a ride between a pair of stations decreases the number of customers willing to take that ride, which over time affects the distribution of vehicles across all stations.
-Even though demand rates and price elasticities can be estimated using historical data, enabling the calibration of accurate closed queueing-network models, the problem of designing good pricing/control policies under such a model has a non-convex structure due to the equilibrium constraints.
-Consequently, previous work has focused only on a narrow set of objectives (typically, some form of weighted throughput) and is largely based on heuristics or simulation/numerical techniques, with few provable guarantees (cf. Section \ref{ssec:relwork} for a discussion).
-Therefore, algorithms for other objectives (e.g. revenue and welfare) as well as more complex constrained settings, have yet to be addressed.
+Even though such models can be well-calibrated, based on demand rates and price elasticities estimated from historical data, the problem of designing good pricing/control policies under such a model is complex due to a combination of high dimensionality and intrinsic non-concavity of the optimization problem (see Section~\ref{ssec:queuemodel}).
+Consequently, previous work has focused only on a narrow set of objectives (typically, weighted throughput) and is largely based on heuristics or simulation/numerical techniques, with few finite-system guarantees (see Section \ref{ssec:relwork} for a discussion).
+In contrast, finite guarantees for settings with travel-times, more complex objectives or constraints, were missing from the literature.

-A class of constrained problems of particular interest are \emph{multi-objective settings}, where the goal is to optimize some objective subject to a lower bound on another.
-A canonical example is the so-called \emph{Ramsey pricing problem} \cite{ramsey1927contribution}: designing a pricing policy to maximize system revenue subject to a lower bound on the system welfare.
-For many shared vehicle systems this is the most relevant objective, since they are operated by private companies in close partnership with city governments.
-For instance, the Citi Bike system in New York City is run by Motivate, a private company, under service-level agreements with the NYC Department of Transportation.
-The complementary problem (maximizing welfare subject to revenue constraints) is of interest when such systems are managed by non-profit organizations (e.g., Pronto in Seattle); such multi-objective paradigms are also under consideration in other market-design settings such as the FCC spectrum auction \cite{milgrom}.